Dr Susana Afonso

 I am currently approching from a Cognitive Linguistics and construction grammar point of view innovative morphosyntactic constructions in non-standard varieties of Portuguese.
 I am investigating what the properties of these constructions are and how they are organised in construction networks.

-In connection with this, I am currently a member of the project Convergence/Divergence between European and Brazilian Portuguese, led by Professor Augusto Soares da Silva (Catholic University, Portugal) and funded by the FCT - Portuguese Foundation for Science and Technology (2018-2019)
+In connection with this, I collaborated on the project Convergence/Divergence between European and Brazilian Portuguese, led by Professor Augusto Soares da Silva (Catholic University, Portugal) and funded by the FCT - Portuguese Foundation for Science and Technology (2018-2019).
+A major publication on the emergent reflexive and related constructions (se constructions) in Vernacular Brazilian Portuguese has been published in Cognitive Linguistics.

 This is an interdisciplinary and collaborative work with Dr Ana Afonso (University of Minho) which aims at analysing the conversations between the visitors and between them and the museum guides in order to understand visitors' conceptualizations of scientific (and other) phenomena and how these conceptualizations differ (or not) from the scientific concepts.
-Also important are museum guides' conceptualizations of the scientific phenomena they communicate to visitors through the use of conventional metaphors (Lakoff and Johnson, 1980).
-We are currently collaborating with the Hall of Diversity Universty of Porto.
+Also important are museum guides' conceptualizations of the scientific phenomena they communicate to visitors through the use of conventional conceptual metaphors.

 I am open to dicsussing research proposals in any relevant subject given my research expertise.
 I am especially happy to consider working with candidates with interests in the following areas: